 After an absence has occurred, the student must report to the office before being readmitted to class.
 Students need to present a note stating the reason for the absence and the dates missed, signed by his/her parent guardian.
 Students may also present a note from their doctor, dentist, lawyer, or judge at this time.
 Students are accountable for homework of days missed.
-Students are allowed two (2) days for each day missed to complete the make-up work unless otherwise indicated by an instructor.
+Students are allowed 1 day more than the days missed to complete the make-up work unless otherwise indicated by an instructor.